uxifiit/UXC.Utils/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details
+This project is licensed under the 3-Clause BSD License - see the [LICENSE.txt](LICENSE.txt) file for details

+Copyright (c) 2019 Martin Konopka and Faculty of Informatics and Information Technologies, Slovak University of Technology in Bratislava.

 ## Contacts